olsonb97/quickparse/README.md

         - The first layer of YAML keys must occur in the text for location.

 ### YAML Patterns
-- Define device variables with minimal regex patterns.
-(Sequences parse in hierarchical order)
+- Define device, OS, or other locator variables with minimal regex patterns.
+- Keys must be locator strings and leaf values must be regex strings.
-- Each regex string requires exactly one group () for parsing.
+- Regex strings must have exactly one () group for simple parsing.
+- String sequences parse in hierarchical order
+- The first layer of YAML keys must occur in the text for location.

 ```yaml
 C9200L: